 All poor and very poor households with a child or children aged between 6-48 months at the beginning of the study.

 What does the study involve?

-You will be asked to answer a number of questions relating to your household, yourself and your children.
-Some of these questions will focus on household expenditures and incomes, some on nutrition, food security and water and sanitation and some on health.
-You will also be asked to participate in having your height measured and then to help the enumerators to measure your children's weight, height and arm circumference.
-These measurements will be done every month for 6 months.
-At 3 points in time (6 months apart) we will also ask you to participate in having a test for anaemia.
-This will involve a very quick and non-harmful procedure to take a small droplet of blood from your own and then your child/ren’s finger.
+Participants are asked to answer a number of questions relating to their households, themselves and their children.
+Some of these questions focus on household expenditures and incomes, some on nutrition, food security and water and sanitation and some on health.
+They are also asked to participate in having their height measured and then to help the enumerators to measure their children's weight, height and arm circumference.
+These measurements are done every month for 6 months.
+At 3 points in time (6 months apart) participants are asked to have a test for anaemia.
+This involves a very quick and non-harmful procedure to take a small droplet of blood from their own and then their children’s finger.
 The whole study takes place over 1 year.
-You will be visited once a month for the first 6 months and then once again 6 months later.
-The first visit will require more time, approximately 1 hour; follow-up visits will be shorter than this.
+Participants are visited once a month for the first 6 months and then once again 6 months later.
+The first visit requires more time, about 1 hour; follow-up visits are shorter than this.

 What are the possible benefits and risks of participating?